tinkertanker/googlepdfgen/README.md

 This generates `a_file.pdf` where `<name>` would be replaced by `Ivan` and `<class>` by `100`.
 The "file" column would be filled in with the Google Drive link.
 The script will ignore columns that do not match `^(filename|file|<.+>)$`.

-You also need a `client_secret.json` file in the root directory for this to work.
-To get one, refer to <https://stackoverflow.com/a/55416898>.

 ```bash
 # Install LibreOffice for rendering the template slides as PDFs (yes this is necessary)